s-akinfiev/Learn2code/README.md

 \> *Come up closer*

-    The weakness of your kin is limitless, "human."
+    The weakness of your kin is limitless, "human".
 You are good at making surprises.
 Sometimes.
     But don't assume that you'll be able to find the exit from

 ![day13_lamp](misc/eng/images/day13_lamp.png)